chaolinzhanglab/DeltaSplice/README.md

 >>>

 ## Quick start with pretrained model
 Currently DeltaSplice support the prediction of SSU and delta-SSU for mutations.
 Example data are provided under `data/` and pretrained models are under `pretrained_models`.
 The file `deltasplice/constant.py` contains the default path to pretrained models and reference genomes.
 The average prediction of five models under `pretrained_models/DeltaSplice_models/` is used as the final prediction for SSU and delta-SSU.
+Here, splice acceptor refers to the second nucleotide of the corresponding exon, and splice donor refers to the second-to-last nucluotide of the corresponding exon.

 The description of the header in the output file of DeltaSplice is as follows: